Instead of (or as well as) including binary APKs from external sources in a repository, you can build them directly from the source code.

 tmp directory instead of

-unsigned.
-A similar effect could by achieved by simply deleting the
+similar effect could be achieved by simply deleting the output files from

 Along similar lines (and only in conjunction with